APPLIED CLARINET – COURSE SYLLABUS

-- Each student is required to perform in studio class at least once per semester as assigned by the instructor, AI, or TA.
+- Each undergraduate student is required to perform in studio class at least once per semester as assigned by the instructor, AI, or TA.

 - Demonstrate preparation and progress in lessons and studio classes based on goals and assignments set each semester and each week by the instructor.